 - Leadership and decision-making positions must be shared equally.

-The National Foundation for Australian Women has assessed the Budget for impacts on women across a number of policy areas, including tax reforms.
-You can read more in their 2016/17 Budget Gender Lens.
+The National Foundation for Australian Women annually analyses the gender impacts of the federal budget across a number of policy areas, including tax reforms.
+You can read more in their 2020/21 Budget Gender Lens.